Shompen people: History of contact

 collected ethnographic and linguistic data in 1876.
 Since then very little has been added to the stock of reliable information on the Shompen, mainly because access to the Nicobar Islands has been restricted for foreign researchers since Indian independence.
 A polling station was set up in their area for election of 2014.
 Shompen people for the first time participated in the democratic process.
+Survival International, a global NGO campaigning for indigenous rights, says that the Shompen are one of the most isolated peoples on earth, with most of them being uncontacted and refusing interactions with outsiders.